diegoami/DA_ML_Capstone/solution.md

 I will measure the performance of the image classifier using accuracy and cross-entropy loss on the training, validation and test (holdout) dataset.

 I will also measure precision, recall, accuracy and F1 for each category,  as well as a total weighted and mean accuracy.
-I will also provide a confusion matrix.
+I will also provide a confusion matrix for each class.

 ## ANALYSIS